blogdron/opemu-linux/README.md

 - [warning this is experimentall fork, can be broken]
 ```
  - TODO
-   - check working on Linux version 6.13+
+   - check working on Linux version 6.13+ (now success working on 6.12.22 )
      - issue -> https://github.com/mirh/opemu-linux/pull/1#issuecomment-2754394864
      - need integrate transparent buil if not compability
    - understend how all works :D